-It’s no secret that the United States is the most decorative country when it comes to winning medals at the Summer Olympics, with the red, white and blue taking home 2,521 medals, the most of any country.
+It’s no secret that the United States is the most decorated country when it comes to winning medals at the Summer Olympics, with the red, white and blue taking home more than 2,600 medals, the most of any country.

 Here are five events the United States is still looking to medal for the first time in.

 A popular outdoor game for summer or graduation parties, this actually is an Olympic sport.
-Since becoming a part of the Summer Olympics in 1992, China has dominated the competition, winning 41 of the 106 medals handed out.
-Indonesia and South Korea are next with 19 medals.
+Since becoming a part of the Summer Olympics in 1992, China has dominated the competition, winning 47 of the 121 medals handed out.
+Indonesia is next with 21 medals.

 It might be a relatively new sport, but why can’t the U.S. be good at this?
 If the popular backyard game of cornhole can have its own professional leagues, why can’t a U.S. prodigy in badminton step up and journey to an Olympic medal?

 On the surface, this seems like a neat sport that would catch on in the United States.
 Essentially, it’s a cross between basketball and soccer.
 Seven players on each team dribble and pass the ball around with the intent of throwing the ball into the goal.
-But it’s something that hasn’t gained popularity in the U.S. The last time the U.S. qualified for handball at the Olympics was in 1996.
+But it’s something that hasn’t gained popularity in the U.S., which didn’t qualify a team for the Tokyo games.
+The last time the U.S. qualified for handball at the Olympics was in 1996.
 The best finish for the Americans was sixth in 1936.

 3. Rhythmic gymnastics